chupanw/SSHOM-Artifact-BDD/README.md

 # Generating BDDs Using VarexC

-This repository contains artifacts for generating BDDs for the following
+This zip file contains artifacts for generating BDDs for the following
 systems:

 * Triangle